-

 Mayor, Councillors and Administration staff

-The City of Holdfast Bay has a Mayor who is elected by the city’s residents as head of the council.
+The City of Holdfast Bay has a Mayor elected by the city’s residents as head of the council.
 There are also 12 councillors (Elected Members), three for each of the four wards in the council area (a ward is a smaller segment of the council area).
 The council makes decisions on matters which affect the Holdfast Bay community.

 Council Administration Staff

-The Councillor's role
+The councillor's role